Monopoles and foliations without holonomy-invariant transverse measure: The Seiberg-Witten equations

-for all $(A,\phi)\in\mathcal{C}(Y\times[0,1],\mathfrak{t}')$. \end{enumerate} \end{defn}
+for all $(A,\phi)\in\mathcal{C}([0,1] \times Y,\frs)$. \end{enumerate} \end{defn}

-Using the calculations in \cite[p.~176]{kronheimer2007monopoles} it is straight forward to verify that the cylindrical functions constructed in section 11.1 of \cite{kronheimer2007monopoles} are strongly tame, therefore all the results about the class of tame perturbations proved in \cite{kronheimer2007monopoles} works for strongly tame perturbations.
-In particular, a Banach space $\mathcal{P}$ of strongly tame perturbations can be defined so that the conclusions of theorem 11.6.1 of \cite{kronheimer2007monopoles} is satisfied, and moreover for every $\mathfrak{q}\in\mathcal{P}$ the norm of $\mathfrak{q}$ satisfies
+Using the calculations in \cite[p.~176]{kronheimer2007monopoles}, it is straight forward to verify that the cylindrical functions constructed in \cite[Section 11.1]{kronheimer2007monopoles} are strongly tame.
+The proof of \cite[Theorem 11.6.1]{kronheimer2007monopoles} defined a norm $\|\cdot\|_{\mathcal{P}}$ on the linear space generated by a seqeuence cylindrical functions, and proved that the completion with respect to $\|\cdot\|_{\mathcal{P}}$ gives a Banach space of tame perturbations.
+We consider a modified norm defined by